Robzabel/robzabel.github.io/_posts/2025-10-28-BlackNevas.md

 The BlackNevas ransomware is written for different operating systems including Windows, Linux and ESXi, it also employs several techniques for obfuscation, stealth, replication and persistence.
 Although sophisticated, the binary files do not utilise anti-sandbox or anti-debugging evasion techniques which has allowed it to be studied.
 SentinelOne have done an in-depth reversal of all binary types, in which they discovered the following key characteristics:

-* **A double encryption mechanism:** Victim files are encrypted with multiple layers of the AES algorithm, and the keys are then further encrypted with and RSA algorithm.
+* **A double encryption mechanism:** Victim files are encrypted with multiple layers of the AES algorithm, those keys are then further encrypted with and RSA algorithm.
 * **File extensions:** Encrypted files are given the extension of “.-encrypted” or “.ENCRYPTED”
 * **Persistence:** Registry run keys are modified to run the binary on start up.
-* **Propagation:** The malware uses SMB from enumeration and spreading capabilities.
+* **Propagation:** The malware uses SMB from enumeration and repliucation capabilities.
-* **The ransom note:** A file called “how\_to\_decrypt.txt” containing the ransom note is written to every directory containing an encrypted file.
+* **The ransom note:** The ransom note, called “how\_to\_decrypt.txt”, is written to every directory containing an encrypted file.